-As a nation we are using social networking sites, such as Twitter and Facebook, during disasters.
-We use our mobile phones to check the status of the disrupting event, to learn and advice on how to better prepare and survive – together.
+As a nation we are using social networking sites, such as Twitter and Facebook, before, during and after catastrophic disasters.
+We use our mobile devices to check the status of the disrupting event, find family members, learn about damage, give support and advice on how to better prepare and survive – together!

 The Red Cross published a survey, “Social Media in Disasters and Emergencies” conducted in summer 2011 by ORC International in which they polled over 2,000 individuals.